 c.
 Is reliance on advertisements, statements or representations suggesting that there are no risks associated with smoking, including addiction, justifiable in light of such common knowledge?

 Answer: Generally speaking, consumer knowledge is merely one factor in assessing liability for design defects or for failure to warn of product risks.
-The remainder of this question calls for factual determinations that are beyond the scope of a certified-question proceeding.
-In the absence of a factual finding with respect to the common knowledge of consumers during the relevant time frame, we cannot determine whether *183 such knowledge would, as a matter of law, preclude liability under the principles set forth in the Products Restatement.
+The remainder of this question calls for factual detеrminations that are beyond the scope of a certified-question proceeding.
+In the absence of a factual finding with respect to the common knowledge of consumers during the relevant time frame, we cannot determine whether *183 such knowledge would, as .a matter of law, preclude liability under the principles set forth in the Products Restatement.

-4. Under Iowa law, can a plaintiff bring a civil conspiracy claim arising out of alleged wrongful conduct that may or may not have been an intentional tort — i.e., strict liability for manufacturing a defective product or intentionally agreeing to produce an unreasonably dangerous product?
+4. Under Iowa law, can a plaintiff bring a civil conspiracy claim arising out of alleged wrongful conduct that may or may not have been an intentional tort— i.e., strict liability for manufacturing a defective product or intentionally agreeing to produce an unreasonably dangerous product?

 Answer: Yes, a plaintiff may base a civil conspiracy claim on wrongful conduct that does not constitute an intentional tort.

+5. Under Iowa law, can a manufacturer’s alleged failure to warn or to disclose material information give rise to a fraud claim when the relationship between a plaintiff and a defendant is solely that of a customer/buyer and manufacturer?
 Answer: Yes, but only when disclosure is required (1) to correct misleading statements of fact made by the manufacturer with the intent to influence consumers, or (2) to correct statements of fact made by the manufacturer to influence consumers that were true when made but become untrue or misleading in light of subsequently acquired information.

 6. Does an “undertaking” arise under section 323 of the Restatement (Second) of Torts, as adopted in Iowa, by reason of a product manufacturer’s advertisements or statements directed to its customers?